 I correspond with quite a lot with friends in the Manufacturing world, as one of my big interests aside from software is building things.
 Come to think of it, that’s really my interest in software too!

 For a long time there has been a great hue and cry about the demise of Manufacturing in the US.
-It’s been a victim of outsourcing, fewer and fewer new entrants to key careers like being a machinist, automation killing jobs, social pressures around whether blue-collar manufacturing jobs get the respect they deserve, the scarcity of good vocational programs, and so on. … Read the rest
+It’s been a victim of outsourcing, fewer and fewer new entrants to key careers like being a machinist, automation killing jobs, social pressures around whether blue-collar manufacturing jobs get the respect they deserve, the scarcity of good vocational programs, and so on.
+On the one hand, the big manufacturing economy seems more and more hostile to its professionals. … Read the rest

 I will tell you the secret link…

 I’ve had a lot of requests over the last year for an RSS feed for CNCCookbook.
 What many don’t realize is the ‘Cookbook reads like a blog, but I’m not using any blog software like WordPress to produce it.
 Each page is hand crafted in Dreamweaver.
 I’ve got a set of templates that make the process nearly as easy as using a blog, but alas, no RSS feeds.
 The answer is I need to switchover to some real blog software.
-Given the amount of content on CNCCookbook, that’s not easy.… Read the rest
+Given the amount of content on CNCCookbook, that’s not easy.
+For example, CNCCookbook has not quite 500 pages.… Read the rest

 Wow!
 We had a lot of folks participate in the CAM package survey.
 Thanks very much for your time!